 The University of Denver, Graduate School of Professional Psychology Psy.D. in Clinical Psychology with an emphasis on International Disaster Psychology

 University of California, Los Angeles (UCLA) B.A. in Psychology and Spanish with extensive research in Public Health/Nutrition

 Additional training and international experience:

 Community Health Volunteer in Peru with the United States Peace Corps.
-I lived and worked in a small community of 1000 people in the Andes mountains of Peru on projects ranging from reduction of infant mortality, best nutrition, and hygiene practices for school-aged children and was affectionately dubbed the town “psychologist.
+I lived and worked in a small community of one thousand people in the Andes mountains of Peru on projects ranging from reduction of infant mortality, best nutrition, and hygiene practices for school-aged children and was affectionately dubbed the town “psychologist.